-Meeting Date: January 23, 2020 Budgeted: N/A From: David J. Stoldt, General Manager Program: Line Item No.: N/A Prepared By: Gabriela Bravo Cost Estimate: N/A General Counse Committee Reco ommendation: N/A
+From: David J. Stoldt, Program: N/A

+Prepared By: Gabriela Bravo Cost Estimate: N/A

-CEQA Compliance: This action does not constitute a project as defined by the California Environmental Quality Act Guidelines Section 15378.
+CEQA Compliance: This action does not constitute a project as defined by the California

 SUMMARY: As of December 31, 2019, a total of 17.724 acre-feet (5.2%) of the Paralta Well Allocation remained available for use by the Jurisdictions.
 Pre-Paralta water in the amount of 35.923 acre-feet is available to the Jurisdictions, and 28.849 acre-feet is available as public water credits.